Loader

 User Security

 Optional enhanced user login security includes Trusted Devices and Two Factor Authentication.
-Both can be enabled by any user in the emfluence Marketing Platform.
+As of August 12, 2025 2FA is required for all user logins.
+Having saved trusted devices will limit the need to use two factor on every login.
 To set up trusted devices, engage with the prompt after your login attempt to save your current device, browser, computer, and IP location as trusted (see more on this below).
 A change in any one of these (computer, IP, browser, etc.) would require a separate login.
 You will be able to view all trusted devices within the Security section on the user record.
+Also, when logging in from a new device/location you will be prompted to save it as a trusted device.

 To set up or edit security settings*, go to your user record which can be accomplished by clicking on the icon at the top-left of the page next to your username (the same method you would use to change other information on your user record).
 In the pop-up click on Edit User.
 All information on your user record can be edited here.
 If you are not a client admin, only the User Details tab will be editable.